algazer21/Natural-Language-Processing/README.md

 # Natural Language Processing
-## Some of my natural language processing projects from my masters in computer science.
+## Some of my natural language processing python projects from my masters in computer science.